 Both WeChat Pay and Alipay have been pushing for international expansion over the last decade, primarily to serve the ever-growing number of Chinese people travelling abroad and with China’s new digital payment system here to stay, a push for Australian businesses to provide a mobile payment services is the next logical step to capture the Chinese market.

-If you are interested in using WeChat Pay or Alipay you can enquire at [email protected], or call 02 4951 5267 to discuss the best options and whether a mobile payment strategy is right for your business.
+If you are interested in using WeChat Pay or Alipay we recommend contacting David O’Connell to discuss the best options and whether a mobile payment strategy is right for your business.